In brief

 The turnaround time varies greatly per situation.
 An uncontested divorce where parties agree on the terms can be completed within a few months.

-When parties disagree on children, alimony, or assets, a longer turnaround time is realistic, depending on the complexity and the court’s schedule.
+An uncontested divorce where parties agree on the terms can be finalized within two to four months.
+In case of disputes over children, alimony, or assets, a duration of six to twelve months is realistic, depending on complexity and the court’s schedule.

 A divorce lawyer represents one party and looks after their legal interests.